 In Hindu symbolism, the five triangles that make up the five points are collectively called the jnanendriyas – knowledge, senses, organs, breathing exercises, and pure consciousness.

 Like we see in the Christian tradition, the pentacle in Hindu countries also identifies with four principles that when followed enable the initiate to connect with his true self – to bring about the fifth element of enlightenment.

 The Five in Ancient Celt

-There are plenty of mystical and religious schools of thought that show you how to reach the most logical solutions you need in life.
+There are plenty of mystical schools and organised religions that show you how to reach the most logical solutions you need in life.